hyva-themes/magento2-graphql-view-model/README.md

         }
     }
   }
-}")
+}", ['type' => $type])
 ?>
 ```
-The first argument is the event name suffix, the second argument is the query or mutation.
+The first argument is the event name suffix.
+The second argument is the query or mutation as a string.
+The third argument is optional and - if specified - will be merged into the event arguments.

 In the above example the full event name would be `hyva_graphql_render_before_product_list_query`

 To manipulate a query in an event observer, the GraphqlQueryEditor can be used: